arthurmlima/cryptolmap/README.md

 ![design_SoC-1](https://user-images.githubusercontent.com/59630651/250668379-a5f49aa0-417e-431e-8d95-52f3b187560f.jpg)

 * _Zynq_ block does not refer to the entire chip.
 It represents, in this block design, the ARM-Host alone.
-It has enabled one Axi Master port and another Axi Slave port.
+It has enabled one AXI master port and another AXI slave port.

-* _Axi DMA_ is an IP block used to transmit information ARM-Host DDR/FPGA bidirectionally using AXI-Stream protocol. _Axi DMA_ should be able to execute without using ARM-Host resources
+* _AXI DMA_ is an IP block used to transmit information ARM-Host DDR/FPGA bidirectionally using AXI-Stream protocol. _AXI DMA_ should be able to execute without using ARM-Host resources

-* _Axi Perirh_, _Axi SmartConnect_ are essentially multiplexers that assign the ARM-Host Master or Slave ports, respectevily, to their corresponding inputs/outputs
+* _AXI Perirh_, _AXI SmartConnect_ are essentially multiplexers that assign the ARM-Host master or slave ports, respectevily, to their corresponding inputs/outputs

 * _Processor System Reset_ is default for handling resets of peripherals